chaitanya647/Linux-AWS-Portfolio/README.md

 # Chaitanya Chintappanavar – Linux & AWS Portfolio

 ## 👨‍💻 About Me
-I am a Linux and Networking trained fresher with hands-on experience in RHEL Linux system administration and AWS cloud environments.
+I am a Linux and AWS trained fresher with hands-on experience in RHEL Linux system administration and AWS cloud environments.
 I have practical exposure to system troubleshooting, user management, networking, and shell scripting through training and self-driven projects.

 I enjoy working on Linux systems, cloud infrastructure, and automation tasks, and I am currently focused on building strong fundamentals in DevOps and system administration.